Frequently Asked Questions

 4. People who want to save money.

-CSA members received an average of 20% savings on vegetables compared to shopping at our booth at market last year.
+CSA members received an average of 20% savings on vegetables compared to shopping at our booth at market.

 5. People who are willing to put in a little more effort to achieve maximum benefit from this amazing produce.